Episode #40: World-Class Routers

 #2) A Modem.
 Connecting to the Internet requires a modem, the device that our ISP allows (or “provisions”) to connect to their servers.
 Once connected, we gain access - through the ISP’s network - to the Internet.
 For those of us with one, stationary, desktop computer, a modem is all we might need to connect to the Internet.
 For everyone else, we need a way to connect other pieces of equipment to the Internet at the same time.

 #3) An Ethernet Cable.
 These cables, usually thick and colorful, help connect devices that manage the flow of data.
 What other device would you need to connect your modem to?
 Glad you asked!

 #4) A Router.
 A router is, very simply, a piece of hardware that takes our Internet connection and shares or routes it to every device on our networks.
 I know: technologists, are SUPER clever when it comes to coming up with names, right?

 #5) Network Devices.
 Any device on our network — computers, smartphones, tablets, and smart home devices —is considered a network device.
 These devices gain access to the Internet from our router, either by plugging directly into it with an Ethernet cable or - as is usually the case - via Wi-Fi.

 As you can now see, the router is the literal and figurative center of our home and office networks.

-Because of that, it’s important to understand that most routers are not designed for ease-of-use, privacy, or security.
-However, there are a handful of routers which are easier to set-up and use and make your privacy, security, and parental controls top priorities.
+Because of that, it’s important to understand that most routers are not designed for ease of use, privacy, or security.
+However, there are a handful of routers that are easier to set up and use and make your privacy, security, and parental controls top priorities.